 Battery: slightly better, can’t beat Android

-The battery life of Apple’s iPhone 11 is expected to be longer than that of iPhone XR.
+The battery life of Apple’s iPhone 11 is expected to be longer than that of the iPhone XR – i.e. 3100mAH.
 Our tests confirm it.
 We were able to use it for 16 hours without any difficulty.
 Apple phones aren’t known for extended battery performance.
-It was impressive still.
+For instance, its competitor, Samsung Galaxy Note 10 offers a 3500mAH battery.
 Sadly, the box comes without a fast charger.
 So if you deplete the battery, you will have to wait for three hours before it is fully juiced up again.
 The phone allows for wireless charging so you can invest in a wireless charger if it comes to that.